Wally Somers: Early life

-Walter Thomas Somers was born on June 14, 1899.
+Walter Thomas Somers was born on 14 June 1899.
 He was the son of Amy Maria (Lawrence) and Daniel Somers.
 He had two sisters, Eileen Elizabeth Findlay (1896-1979) and Zelda Nina Goffin (1898-1966), and one brother Daniel Robert Lawrence Somers (1894-1944).

 Playing career

 Somers played for Newton Rangers in the Auckland Rugby League competition and appeared in a remarkable, for the era, 138 games for them from 1917 to 1929.
-Early in the 1929 season he and Craddock Dufty were frustrated with the selection of the Newton team and Somers decided to retire.
-The following season both he and Dufty joined the Ellerslie United club where Somers played 11 matches scoring 3 tries and kicking a conversion and a penalty before retiring for the final time.
+Early in the 1929 season, he and Craddock Dufty were frustrated with the selection of the Newton team and Somers decided to retire.

+The following season in 1930 both he and Dufty joined the Ellerslie United club where Somers played 11 matches scoring 3 tries and kicking a conversion and a penalty before retiring for the final time.

 Somers represented Auckland and was first selected to play for New Zealand in 1919 on their tour of Australia where he played 6 matches.
-He then made his test debut against the touring Australian side on September 13 of the same year in a 32–2 loss at the Auckland Domain before a crowd of 15,000.
-In 1920 he was part of the Auckland team that defeated Great Britain.
+He then made his test debut against the touring Australian side on 13 September of the same year in a 32–2 loss at the Auckland Domain before a crowd of 15,000.

+In 1920, he was part of the Auckland team that defeated Great Britain.
 They were the first New Zealand team to defeat Great Britain on New Zealand soil.

 He also played 3 tests against England on the same tour.
 He was again selected for the New Zealand side to tour Australia in 1921 where he played 6 tour matches and scored 10 tries.

-In 1922 the New South Wales side toured and in the final match of the tour an "Australasian" team was selected featuring 7 New Zealand players and 6 Australian players to represent the Australasian side.
+In 1922, the New South Wales side toured and in the final match of the tour an "Australasian" team was selected featuring 7 New Zealand players and 6 Australian players to represent the Australasian side.
 Somers was among those chosen and he kicked 2 goals though was sent off along with O'Connor from the New South Wales team.
 Somers side were soundly beaten 65-27 before a crowd of 12,000 at the Auckland Domain.

 It would be 7 years before he again pulled on the New Zealand jersey when he played 2 tests against the touring England side including a 17–13 win in the first test at Carlaw Park before a massive crowd of 28,000.

 Personal life

-On February 18, 1925, he married Annie Josephine Ogden.
+On 18 February 1925, he married Annie Josephine Ogden.
 They had three sons, Wallace Edward Somers (1925-2001), Richard Arthur Somers (1926-1970), and Robert Graham Somers (1927-1998).

-Wally died on September 11, 1980, aged 81.
-He had resided in Grey Lynn in the 1960s.
+Wally Somers died on 11 September 1980, aged 81.